Table Of Contents

 If shopping locally, you might start with the bank you currently belong to but branch out and try other banks and lenders as well.
 Once you start looking around, you may find that your bank isn’t as competitive as other local lenders.

-Whether you decide to use an online company or a locally company, look for the following:
+Whether you decide to use an online company or a local company, look for the following:

 - Full-service customer support